Curious4Tech/DNS-over-HTTPS-Set-Up/README.md

 # DNS-over-HTTPS-Set-Up

-Here’s a complete README for setting up DNS over HTTPS (DoH) on Windows machines.
 This guide provides step-by-step instructions for configuring DoH using either Windows 11's built-in DoH settings or alternative third-party tools for older versions of Windows.

 ---